-At present, there are no data supporting a role for bevacizumab plus IFN- $\alpha$ for the treatment of non-clear cell RCC, although preliminary data from a phase II study of bevacizumab monotherapy in metastatic papillary RCC were published in conjunction with ASCO 2011 [98].
+At present, there are no data supporting a role for bevacizumab plus IFN- α for the treatment of non-clear cell

+RCC, although preliminary data from a phase II study of bevacizumab monotherapy in metastatic papillary RCC were published in conjunction with ASCO 2011 [98].
 This phase II study closed because of slow accrual after only five patients had been recruited; PFS in these patients was 25, 15, 11, 10 and 6 months, respectively.
 Bevacizumab was given as first-line treatment to four patients and following prior temsirolimus in one patient.

-additional data on the activity of targeted therapies in non-clear cell RCC
+additional data on the activity of targeted therapies in non-clear cell RCC overview of clinical management guidelines for patients with non-clear cell RCC